 But not to worry, in a moment you will get to learn how to solve this problem.

 How to Copy Posts from Google Docs to WordPress

-Wordable is an online tool built for content editors and bloggers, which enables them to move their posts to WordPress from Google Docs at the click of a button.
+Wordable is an online tool built for content editors and bloggers, which enables them to move their posts to WordPress from Google Docs with ease.

 Though not free, you can get started without making any financial commitment.
 If after the trial period you are satisfied, you can then select a plan that best suits you.

 The least plan starts at $19/month.
 Best suited for bloggers and individual content producers.
 For teams, the $99/month may be better.